 Home Abstracts » Late-breaking Abstracts

-The scientific committee is pleased to announce that Late-breaking Abstract Submission will open on July 7, 2017 and run till August 1, 2017, to enable very recent research findings to be included at the 42nd FEBS Congress as poster presentations.
+The Congress Organizing Committee is pleased to announce that Late-breaking Abstract Submission is now open and will run till May 28, 2018, to enable very recent research findings to be included at the 43rd FEBS Congress as poster presentations.

 Late-breaking abstracts can be submitted for consideration via the website's registration and abstract submission system.
 Abstract topics can be seen here.

 - Late-breaking abstracts must be submitted in English, contain original work that has not been previously published, and describe substantive scientific results in the molecular life sciences.

 - Each registrant can submit only one late-breaking abstract for evaluation

 - The same abstract cannot be submitted by different delegates.

 - Registrants who already have an abstract accepted at FEBS 2018 to be published in The FEBS Open Bio supplement of Congress abstracts cannot submit a late-breaking abstract.

 - Late-breaking abstracts submitted to the Congress will be screened by the Congress Organizing Committee for relevance to the Congress’ scientific content and presentation.
 Abstracts not meeting the quality standards will not be accepted.

 - Research outlined in a late-breaking abstract accepted to FEBS 2018 will be presented (by the presenting author) as a poster at the event.